redwoodjs/redwood/docs/docs/uploads.md

 Getting started with file uploads can open up a world of possibilities for your application.
 Whether you're enhancing user profiles with custom avatars, allowing document sharing, or enabling image galleries - Redwood has an integrated way of uploading files and storing them.

-There's two parts to this:
+There are two parts to this:

 1. Setting up the frontend and GraphQL schema to send and receive files - Uploads
 2. Manipulate the data inside services, and pass it to Prisma, for persistence - Storage

 We can roughly breakdown the flow as follows

 ![Redwood Uploads Flow Diagram](/img/uploads/uploads-flow.png)

 ## Uploading Files

 ### 1. Setting up the File scalar

 Before we start sending files via GraphQL we need to tell Redwood how to handle them.
 Redwood and GraphQL Yoga are pre-configured to handle the `File` scalar.

 In your mutations, use the `File` scalar for the fields where you are submitting an upload